ots-m2m/sew-lwm2m-reference-design/README.md

 # Limitations

 - If you conduct an object level read, the confirmation is not processed leading to the payload pointers not being updated.
-Work araound is to perform a read on the resource level.
+Work around is to perform a read on the resource level.

 - Can't clear an object link on a resource, it must always have a value.

 - When setting object links no error is returned if the link points to an invalid resource.

-- For the demonstration we use a RaspberryPI with SLIP via a NAT network, the NAT times out afer 30 seconds of innactivity rendering the client inaccessbile from the server.
-Workaroud is to restart the client.
+- For the demonstration we use a RaspberryPI with SLIP via a NAT network, the NAT times out after 30 seconds of inactivity rendering the client inaccessible from the server.
+Work around is to restart the client.

 - NTP is not implemented as required by the SEW specification, instead we set time using the time resource on device.